 A term that covers house officers and registrars.
 RMOs or resident doctors may also be known as junior doctors in some countries.

-Any doctor who has been approved or is eligible for registration needs to have a registration interview to confirm their identity, original documents, practice intentions, pay the practising certificate fee, and show certificate(s) of good standing or certificates of professional status.
+Any doctor who has been approved or is eligible for registration needs to have a registration meeting to confirm their identity, their disclosures and declarations , and practising intentions.

-Recertification is the process used to ensure doctors are competent to practise within the scope in which they are registered.
+Recertification is the process used to ensure doctors are competent to practise within the scope in which they are registered and practising.

-A resident doctor who has been employed before the appointment of registrar as a House Officer /Senior House Officer for at least 2 years.
+Typically refers to the level of post a doctor holds when participating in a vocational training programme.
 Depending on experience, a doctor may be eligible to work as a registrar in their third year post graduation.

 Registration is a term used to describe the process where doctors apply to be added to the New Zealand medical register.